adamdusty/pgen/README.md

 ## Todo

-- Error checking/handling during template reading
+- [ ] Error checking/handling during template reading
-- Error checking/handling during rendering
+- [ ] Error checking/handling during rendering
-- Remove directory if generation fails
+- [ ] Remove directory if generation fails
-- Ability to generate template from existing directory (Make creating template easier)
+- [ ] Ability to generate template from existing directory (Make creating template easier)
-- Ability to specify variable values/definitions in a file instead of entering them one by one in terminal
+- [ ] Ability to specify variable values/definitions in a file instead of entering them one by one in terminal
-- Download/use templates from github
+- [ ] Download/use templates from github
-- Data for variable descriptions/documentation in template
+- [ ] Data for variable descriptions/documentation in template
+- [ ] Add support for proper rendering with some functionality for dynamic templates
+  - Currently if you want an uppercase and lowercase version of the same variable the user has to enter both.
+It would be better if the template designer could just designate a variable and manipulate in the template.